telepath9000/map_malloc/README.md

 `void	*map_malloc(size_t size);`

 Returns a pointer to a newly reserved memory space of size *size* in bytes.
+Returns a `NULL` pointer on failure.

 `void	map_free(void *ptr);`

-Removes the address
+Frees the reserved address pointed to by *ptr*.
+Accepts `Null` value pointers.

 `void	*map_realloc(void *ptr, size_t size);`

 Takes the pointer *ptr* and returns address of new memory space of size *size*.
 The contents of *ptr* are copied up to *size* in the new memory space.
+Returns `NULL` on failure.

 `void	show_alloc_mem(void);`